-As of December 31, 2012, PT Medco E&P Lematang has obtained a waiver from its creditors for being unable to fulfill certain financial ratio requirements as set forth in the covenants of the syndicated loan agreement with BCA, Mandiri and BNI.
+As of December 31, 2012, PT Medco E&P Lematang has obtained a waiver from its creditors for being unable to fulfill one of the financial ratio requirement as set forth in the covenants of the syndicated loan agreement with BCA, Mandiri and BNI.
 Under the waiver, PT Medco E&P Lematang must provide monthly financial reports to the creditors until the financial ratio requirements are fulfilled.